Counting points on generic character varieties: Introduction

 The starting point of the proof is an additive analogue of the Frobenius formula which gives an expression for $|\bY(\Fq)|$ in terms of the Fourier transforms of $G$-invariant orbits on $\fg$.
 We then use a result of Kazhdan and Letellier to evaluate these Fourier transforms and compute $|Y(\Fq)|$; see \S \ref{s:countY} for details.

-Using the formula for $|Y(\Fq)|$, we can compute the Euler characteristic $Y$.
-For instance, for $G=G_2$, we find that $\chi(Y)$ equals
+\begin{rem} The reason for the quadratic base change is that computing $|Y(\Fq)|$ involves the size of a Springer fibre over $\Fq$.
+It was shown by Springer that this is a polynomial if $q$ is large enough.
+This was refined in \cite[Theorem 3.10]{GoodwinRohrle} where it was shown that (under the assumption that $Z$ is connected and $p$ is good for $G$) the size of the Springer fibre is a polynomial in $q$, unless $G$ has a factor of type $E_8$, in which case a quadratic base change may be necessary. \end{rem}